emberjs/guides/source/ember-inspector/troubleshooting.md

 #### Missing Promises

-If the Promises tab is working, but there are promises you can't find, it's probably because these Promises were created before the inspector is activated.

-To start detecting promises the moment the app boots, click on the `Reload` button below:
+If the Promises tab is working, but there are Promises you can't find, it's probably because these Promises were created before the Inspector was activated.
+To detect Promises the moment the app boots, click on the `Reload` button below:

 <img src="../../images/guides/ember-inspector/troubleshooting-promises-toolbar.png" width="350">

 #### Inspector Version Old on Firefox

-Firefox addons need to go through a review process before every update.
-This causes the Firefox Ember Inspector to usually be one version behind.
+Firefox addons need to go through a review process with each update, so the Inspector is usually one version behind.

-Unfortunately we don't have control over this process, so if you need the latest inspector version, you will have to download and install the inspector manually from [Github][ember-inspector-github].
+Unfortunately we don't have control over the Firefox review process, so if you need the latest Inspector version, download and install it manually from [GitHub][ember-inspector-github].

 [ember-inspector-github]: https://github.com/emberjs/ember-inspector